Unbabel/MT-Telescope/README.md

-# Disclaimer:
-UNDER DEVELOPMENT

-# COMET-Telescope
+# MT-Telescope

-[COMET](https://github.com/Unbabel/COMET)-Telescope is a simple app that can be used to compare translations produced by two different MT systems.
+MT-Telescope is a simple app that can be used to compare translations produced by two different MT systems.

 ## Requirements: